What Is Zoom? Everything You Need to Know

 1. Connect Your Distributed Team

-These important features allow management professionals to easily connect and engage their distributed teams and keep their companies moving forward productively.
+These important features allow management professionals to connect and engage their distributed teams easily and keep their companies moving forward productively.

 2. Intuitive Interface